psget/psget/Readme.md

 PsGet Utils
 =============

-Set of commands ( right now only one :) ) to install modules from local file or from the web.
+Set of commands to install PowerShell modules from local file or from the web.

 Features
 ========